Meet the members of the MAC Team.

 Danielle is the Executive Assistant to the President and CEO, providing administrative, scheduling and office support.
 She also coordinates the nomination submissions for the Canadian Mining Hall of Fame, of which MAC is a major sponsor.

 Manages MAC’s reception area, assists with events programming and provides administrative support for various facets of the association.
-Rebecca has obtained a Certificate in General Office Administration and an Executive Assistant Diploma from Algonquin College.
+Briana has obtained a bachelor’s degree with honours from the University of Massachusetts, Amherst in Communications and Professional Writing.